silasnevstad/GPT-Extension-VSCode/README.md

 - **Flexible Conversation Context**: Choose no context, the last N messages, or the entire session for each query.
 - **Error & Rate Limit Handling**: Clear messages for invalid keys, missing model, or rate limits.
 - **Cross‑Language Support**: Works for code or text in any language recognized by VSCode.
-- **API Key Storage**: Stores your API key in VS Code SecretStorage (stored securely) and migrates legacy keys previously stored in globalState.
+- **API Key Storage**: Stores provider API keys securely in VS Code SecretStorage and migrates legacy OpenAI keys previously stored in globalState.
 - **Project Instructions**: Place a `.gpt-instruction` file in your workspace to automatically prefix each query with custom guidance.

 ### `.gpt-instruction`